 If you know you have to travel at a busy time of year, keep an eye on what's going on, at both where you are and where you want to fly to.
 If you're in the UK, you may think you're avoiding the summer holiday rush by booking your holidays for early June.
 The thing is, if you're flying around the USA, American schools are already on holiday then, driving up air fares.

 If you know you are going to travel off-peak, you can, if you want, relax and leave your booking until a month or two before departure.
-Like we said, if the internet has got one thing right, it's that cheap flights are not just about how far in advance you book them.
-Also be sure to check the dates of low season in your destination to get the best deal.
+Airlines have to pay for every minute the aircraft is on the ground, so airlines have to keep their aircraft moving to avoid these expenses.
+Therefore, when you travel off-peak, you are bound you find cheap deals, as these flights are less in demand.
+Like we said, if the internet has got one thing right, it's that cheap flights are not just about how far in advance you purchase them.
+Also, be sure to check the dates of low season in your destination to get the best deal.

 Vuelos a mitad de semana

 According to a recent Farecompare.com study, the cheapest day to fly is Wednesday.
 According to the Jack's Flight Club quote above, it's Tuesday or Thursday.
 I think it's safe to say in general it's cheaper to fly on a weekday or a Saturday.
 Why?
 Because it's slightly inconvenient.
 Maybe the question you should ask is 'when is the best day to fly?'.